fredlund/gtimer/README.md

     cancels a running timer.

 If a running timer is not cancelled when the timer expires the process which called new_timer(timeout) will be terminated.
+Timer management is done in a separate (GenServer) process which will be linked to the process executing the new_timer call.
-Timers are stored in a priority queue, and using a map, which affords logarithmic worst-case time complexity for both function calls
+Inside the process timers are stored in a priority queue, and using a map, which affords logarithmic worst-case time complexity for both function calls
 (in terms of the number of timers running).